 Even if you're just starting out, and aren't that familiar with the test yet, you can use the fact that the SAT is standardized to your advantage.
 Go over official tests carefully and look for patterns in the questions.
 Remember that because the test is standardized there is only ever one indisputably correct answer.
 Help your student understand both what will and what won't be covered by the test.

-Are you not sure whether your student should be studying for the current SAT or the new 2016 version?
-Read our complete explanation of which students should study for which test.
+Are you not sure whether to prep your student for the PSAT and SAT at the same time?
+Read our complete explanation of the similarities and differences between the PSAT and SAT and which students should study for which tests.

 Finally, if your student needs help with other parts of the college application process, take a look at our guides to researching colleges, writing about extracurriculars, and crafting a personal statement.